lm3nitro/Projects/Proxy/PolarProxy/Part 1-PolarProxy Install.md

 ![Pasted image 20240409184908](https://github.com/lm3nitro/Projects/assets/55665256/68b084e2-6038-4871-8419-a5c10998b0fc)

 After, I wanted to take a look at the unencrypted pcap after the TLS headers had been removed.
-Here we see the traffic is coming from the 127.0.0.1 loopback interface to www.netresec.com:
+Here I see the traffic is coming from the 127.0.0.1 loopback interface to www.netresec.com:

 ![Pasted image 20240409184751](https://github.com/lm3nitro/Projects/assets/55665256/534ef2bd-ce5b-4ca3-8a27-f4e702a468ad)

-Lets verify that the Polar proxy Root certificate is indeed in our Firefox browser:
+I then verified that the Polar proxy root certificate was indeed in my Firefox browser:

 ![Pasted image 20240409185332](https://github.com/lm3nitro/Projects/assets/55665256/bc313936-e861-48a6-bdb4-41f450120831)